The 33 Most Common Interview Questions [And How to Confidently Answer Them]

 3. What Are Your Weaknesses?

 While employers are searching for the top candidate, they realize they’ll eventually need to settle for a mere mortal.
 So, they expect some flaws.
 That said, now is not the time to share your fatal last warning or to fake being perfect.
-Hiring personnel are measuring your self-awareness and ability to be honest.
+Hiring personnel are measuring your self-awareness and ability to be honest in a job interview.
 As a result, you need to share an area of struggle and how you’ve been actively working to correct it.
 Be sure to include a short comparison describing you before and after your own self-designed transformative programme.

 4. What Kind of Workplace Environment Do You Prefer?